Scott Clemmensen: Playing career

 On July 1, 2014, Clemmensen returned to his original club, the New Jersey Devils as a free agent on a one-year contract.
 On June 30, 2015, Clemmensen ended his professional career but remained with the Devils in accepting a development goaltending coach role.

 International play

-On May 1, 2009, Clemmensen was selected to represent Team USA at the 2009 IIHF World Championships as the starting goalie.
-He also played for Team USA in the 2010 IIHF World Championships, posting two consecutive shutouts: a 10-0 win over Kazakhstan, which he shared with Ben Bishop, and a 4-0 victory against France.
+On May 1, 2009, Clemmensen was selected to represent the United States national team at the 2009 World Championship as the starting goaltender.
+He also played for the United States in the 2010 World Championship, posting two consecutive shutouts – a 10–0 win over Kazakhstan national team, which he shared with Ben Bishop, and a 4–0 victory against France national team.